ziaali455/codepath_capstone/README.md

 **Required Must-have Stories**

-*Users can view posts from farmers selling a certain good *Users can see vendors around them
+* Users can view posts from farmers selling a certain good
+* Users can see vendors around them
-*Users can add produce to their cart
+* Users can add produce to their cart

 **Optional Nice-to-have Stories**

-*Users can message vendors
+* Users can message vendors

-* [fill in your required user stories here]
-* ...

 ### 2. Screen Archetypes